azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 ![GitHub Day4 common workflow details](./images/gh-day4-common-details.png)

-After the `dev` environment is deployed, go to the Azure portal an checkout the newly creates resource group and resources.
+After the `dev` environment is deployed, go to the Azure portal an checkout the newly created resource group and resources.
 The workflow is now in the `waiting `state, because a reviewer must approve the deployment to the `test` environment:

 ![GitHub Day4 common waiting](./images/gh-day4-common-waiting.png)